tushortz/JavaIME/README.md

 ### Example
 To import the *java.utils.Collections package*, type **COLLECTIONS** in *(uppercase)*.
 Suggestions should already be popping up then press *TAB* to select.
 The package will be automatically imported.

+To show a listener interface completion, type **I=** followed by the listener interface name. e.g.

+	I-Focus

+should show **FocusListener** completion option.

 ### Screenshot
 #### Import Completions